Chapter 12 — Register Contracts

 Flags are return values

-Book 3 uses carry for success and failure (ring_push, ring_pop and others).
+AZM Book 2 uses carry for success and failure (ring_push, ring_pop and others).
 Flags are first-class contract carriers, not an afterthought.

 Success on carry set